Public Debate: National, Labour, Greens, ACT, TOP To Debate Doughnut Economics Policies For NZ

 The Doughnut Economics Election 2020 Policy Debate recognises the pivotal role our elected representatives play in responding to these fundamental issues.

-Facilitator James Watson, founder and managing director of Doughnut Economics Advocacy New Zealand, says as New Zealand and the rest of the world emerges from the COVID-19 pandemic, new thinking is needed.
+Facilitator James Watson, founder and managing director of Doughnut Economics Advocates New Zealand, says as New Zealand and the rest of the world emerges from the COVID-19 pandemic, new thinking is needed.

 “Amsterdam has signed up to implement city-wide policies based on a Doughnut Economics model,” says James.
 “Our vision is that New Zealand will be the first country to adopt Doughnut Economics.